codewizard26/weather-wizard-app/README.md

 # About

-This is an open source weather app made using React.js and you can contribute to the repository by making this project unique
+This is an open-source weather app built using React.js, and you are welcome to add your unique touch to this project by contributing to the repository.

 # Project Link

 Live project link [weather-wizard-app](https://weather-wizard-app.netlify.app)

 # What is Hacktoberfest
-Hacktoberfest is a program by Digital Ocean, DEV and Github, where you can easily win a T-Shirt just by making 4 pull requests in the month of October to any open source projects on Github.
+The Hacktoberfest is a program put on by Digital Ocean, DEV and Github that lets you win a T-Shirt by making 4 pull requests on any open-source project throughout October.

 # Registration for Hacktoberfest
 https://hacktoberfest.com/

 # Add/Fix components
-you can add or fix the react component on the basis of your own ideas. the code should not be pasted from any other place
+Based on your ideas, you can add or fix the react component.
+Any code copied from another source should not be used.

 # Create pull request
-Once you have completed these steps, you are ready to start contributing by clicking on Create Pull Request.
-Maintainers will have a look over the request and will merge your branch if up to the mark.You are free to use this project anywhere
+After completing these steps, you can start contributing by clicking on Create Pull Request.
+Your branch will be merged if it meets the requirements of the maintainers.
+There is no restriction on where you can use this project.

 # NOTE
-1.Don't Create Pull Request to update "readme.md" File.
+1. Don't Create Pull Request to update "readme.md" File.

-2.Maintain proper folder structure.
+2. Maintain proper folder structure.

-3.In case you need to add an external package, install it by using npm.
+3. In case you need to add an external package, install it by using npm.
 Don't push the complete package file here

-3.The pull request should be relevant and useful
+3. The pull request should be relevant and useful